EmperorJack/visor/README.md

 ## Contributing

 This project is still in early stages and is not ready for code contributions yet.
 However, hearing your feedback and support is very welcome!
 The best way to contribute is through feature requests, bug reports, and general feedback.
-Please feel free to submit an issue on [Github](https://github.com/EmperorJack/visor/issues), or send a message on [TODO]().
-You are also welcome to share anything cool you've made with Visor too. ✨
+Please feel free to submit an issue on [Github](https://github.com/EmperorJack/visor/issues), or chat on [Matrix](https://matrix.to/#/#visor:matrix.org).
+You are also welcome to share anything cool you've made with Visor. ✨

 ## Acknowledgements